testcontainers/testcontainers-java/docs/features/files.md

 # Files and volumes

-## Copying files to and from containers
+## Copying files

+!!! note
+    This is the recommended approach for portability cross docker environments.

 Files can be copied into the container before startup, or can be copied from the container after the container has started.